On subspace designs: Constructions from strong subspace designs

-\begin{proposition} (see \cite{rodgers2018cameron}) Let $k=2n+1$. \begin{itemize} \item The set of all $n$-dimensional projective subspaces of $\PG(k,q)$ containing a fixed point of $\PG(k,q)$ form a Cameron-Liebler set with parameter $1$. \item The set of all $n$-dimensional projective subspaces of $\PG(k,q)$ contained in a fixed hyperplane of $\PG(k,q)$ are a Cameron-Liebler sets with parameter $1$. \item Let $P \in \PG(k,q)$ and $\mathcal{H}$ be an hyperplane of $\PG(k,q)$, such that $P \notin \mathcal{H}$.
-The union of the set of all $n$-dimensional projective subspaces of $\PG(k,q)$ containing $P$ and the set of all $n$-dimensional projective subspaces of $\PG(k,q)$ contained in $\mathcal{H}$ form a Cameron-Liebler set with parameter $2$. \item The complement in the set of all the $n$-dimensional projective subspaces of the above sets are Cameron-Liebler sets with parameter $q^{n+1}-1$, $q^{n+1}$ and $q^{n+1}-1$ respectively. \item More in general, the complement of a Cameron-Liebler set with parameter $x$ is a Cameron-Liebler set with parameter $q^{n+1}+1-x$. \item If $\mathcal{L}_1$ and $\mathcal{L}_2$ are Cameron-Liebler sets with parameters $x_1$ and $x_2$, then $\mathcal{L}_1 \cup \mathcal{L}_2$ is a Cameron-Liebler set with parameter $x_1+x_2$ \end{itemize} \end{proposition}
+Now we recall some examples of Cameron-Liebler sets (see e.g. \cite{rodgers2018cameron}): let $k=2n+1$ then \begin{itemize} \item the set of all $n$-dimensional projective subspaces of $\PG(k,q)$ containing a fixed point of $\PG(k,q)$ is a Cameron-Liebler set with parameter $1$. \item The set of all $n$-dimensional projective subspaces of $\PG(k,q)$ contained in a fixed hyperplane of $\PG(k,q)$ is a Cameron-Liebler sets with parameter $1$. \end{itemize}

 More examples can be found in e.g. \cite{rodgers2018cameron,feng2021cameron} and also there known non-existence results, see e.g. \cite{beule2022cameron,de2022degree,metsch2010non}.